Gvetri/nasa-videolibrary/README.md

-# This is a Pet project to showcase the following stack:
+# This is a pet project to try new shiny things from the android world ✨

+# At the moment we're going to use the follwing stack
-1. Single Activity Navigation
+1. Single Activity Architecture with Navigation Component
-2. Hilt
-3. MVVM with Flow and Stateflow
+2. MVVM with Flow and Stateflow
-4. Kotlin Serialization
+3. Kotlin Serialization
+4. Modularization